A more energetic variation of the Abel Tasman experience, less congestion, slightly more adventure than the Coastal Track has to offer.

 A big climb, mostly on a benched track, to Holyoake Clearing from Marahau, or Awapoto Hut from the north, you eventually oscillate along around the 1000 m mark.
 Highlights include some huge views at Castle Rock, Porters Rock, over to Nelson, Mount Richmond and the inland Kaikouras, and in the north Gibbs Hill, looking down at Farewell Spit and over to Kahurangi National Park.

-The track is mostly in forest, in the south up through regenerating manuka scrub following early land clearing, as you trudge higher beech trees appear, with scattering of rimu, miro and various broadleafs, a few patches of NZ cedars at higher level and then even a rare nikau palm at mid range, ie, it’s varied and interesting, with the bonus of whacky, Dr Seuss like, dracophyllums and mountain cabbage trees.
+The track is mostly in forest, in the south up through regenerating manuka scrub following early land clearing, as you trudge higher beech trees appear, with scattering of rimu, miro and various broadleafs, a few patches of NZ cedars at higher level and then even a rare nikau palm at mid-range, ie, it’s varied and interesting, with the bonus of whacky, Dr Seuss like, dracophyllums and mountain cabbage trees.

-It’s quite the different walk from the busy and very social highway of the Coastal Track.
+It’s quite a different walk from the busy and very social highway of the Coastal Track.
 It’s certainly more physically challenging, maybe that’s why you might often have the huts to yourself, even in peak season.
 And those cosy huts are only $5 a night, not the $32 down where the crowds are massing.

 Worth a look.